The way you start when you talk affects if you will be ignored.

 Starter #6: And at the same time ___________________________.

 "And at the same time I felt a surge of panic when I saw the sofa.The panic had to do with something that happened yesterday at work.
 My new boss, the guy I've disliked since he arrived, told me that my job may end.
 That's why reacted with panic instead of pleasure.
 I walked out of the house because I was so distressed I couldn't even talk about it."

 Rather than linking with the negating word but, which dismisses or erases what came before, launch your differing perspective with and or and at the same time.
 Both viewpoints then will remain on the data table, keeping the dialogue collaborative and co-creating new understandings.

 In sum, these six sentence starters are remarkably robust.
-One or more of them is likely to serve you well in almost any sensitive situation, with intimates, friends, work associates or strangers.
+One or more of them is likely to serve you well in almost any sensitive situation, with intimates, work associates, family members or friends.